 How To Tell If Your Teen is Considering Suicide and What To Do

-The death of a child is every parent’s worst nightmare, and even thinking about it can cause extreme distress.
+The death of a child is every parent’s worst nightmare, and even thinking about it can cause distress.
 Horrifically, far too many families have to face the tragedy of child or teen suicide.
-In fact, suicide is the second-leading cause of death for people aged 10 to 35.
+According to the Centers for Disease Control and Prevention, suicide is the second-leading cause of death for people ages 10 to 14.

 Though it’s hard to think about, all parents should be aware of the risks.
-Most importantly, parents should be able to identify warning signs of suicide and learn how to intervene if needed.
-Early intervention can save lives.
+Most importantly, parents should be able to identify warning signs of suicide and learn how to intervene if needed because early intervention can save lives.

 Which Teens Are Most At Risk of Suicide?